derekli-NJ/Learn-to-Walk-with-Genetic-Algorithm/DEVELOPMENT.md

 #### Take-Aways

 Looking forward, I need to become more familiar with the way that the Box2D wrapper works and figure out the best way to integrate Box2D with a GUI.
 I also need to narrow down which parts of the Box2D library I actually need to use since there is so much that it can do and it would be very easy to get overwhelmed.

+## Week Two
+#### Road-Blocks

+This week I realized that the OpenFrameworksBox2D wrapper does not have all of the functionality that I need.
+It only has distance joints while I need to have revolute joints and motors in order for my walkers to move in a controlled manner.
+For this reason, I have decided to not use the wrapper and directly use the Box2D library and draw the world using OFXGui.

+#### Progress

+So far, I have been working on the layout of my class structure.
+I have build a PhysicsWorld class and a Walker class, with a Simulation class for the future.
+Currently, I can generate a world in Box2D when I create a world object as well as 3 circles that will be the nodes for my walker.

+#### To Do
+[x] Create Box2D world in world object
+[x] Create nodes for walker
+[ ] Bind nodes with revolute joints
+[ ] Draw everything to visually debug
+[ ] Get basic walking completed
+[ ] Work on Simulation class for genetic algorithm